A Theory of Adaptive Scaffolding for LLM-Based Pedagogical Agents: Introduction

 \section{Introduction}

 The emergence of pedagogical agents powered by large language models (LLMs) prompts important questions about their alignment with foundational educational principles.
 Cognitive and learning sciences research highlights concerns that these systems are often deployed without the theoretical grounding found in earlier intelligent tutoring systems (ITS; \citet{stamper2024enhancing,cohn2025personalizing}) and open-ended learning environments (OELEs; \citet{land2000cognitive,mavrikisintelligent}).
 The alignment of LLMs with cognitive science principles is also underexplored.
 Historically, learning environments were based on cognitive models like ACT-R \cite{anderson2004integrated} and discovery learning \cite{de1998scientific}.
-Recent endeavors connect learning design with the Knowledge-Learning-Instruction (KLI) framework \cite{koedinger2012knowledge} for feedback and schedule structuring \cite{stamper2024enhancing}.
-These systems offer standardized feedback but lack adaptability, making them ill-suited for spaces that require updates to integrate novel information.
+More recent work links learning design with the Knowledge-Learning-Instruction (KLI) framework \cite{koedinger2012knowledge} for feedback and schedule structuring \cite{stamper2024enhancing}.
+These systems offer standardized feedback but lack adaptability, requiring system updates to integrate novel information.

 LLM-based agents operate in high-dimensional space, supporting multi-turn dialogues with students and enabling adjustments through prompt engineering without system redesign. \textit{Human-in-the-loop (HITL) prompt engineering} \cite{cohn2024chain} combines human collaboration with LLMs for prompt refinement through techniques like \textit{in-context learning} \cite{brown2020language} and \textit{active learning} \cite{settles2009active,cohn2024chain}, ensuring alignment with human preferences without parameter updates.
 This is vital in education, where training data is scarce \cite{cochran2023improving}.
 Without additional training or prompting, LLMs can prioritize user-pleasing answers \cite{openai2025sycophancy}, which can obstruct critical thinking and lead to knowledge overestimation \cite{snyder2025using}. \textit{Human-AI hybrid intelligence} \cite{jarvela2025hybrid} merges human expertise with LLM flexibility, presenting promising educational solutions.
 Rather than replacing educators, these systems support them, ensuring student-agent interactions align with instructional goals.
 In learning environments that combine STEM and computing (STEM+C), such approaches provide adaptive scaffolding, addressing interdisciplinary challenges often requiring cross-domain expertise and robust critical thinking skills \cite{snyder2024analyzing}.